fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 some extra features or options.

 ### DCS World and OpenXR

+**Edited 2023-06-18:** This post was originally written in early 2022; since then, DCS has gained native support for OpenXR.

 DCS World does not support OpenXR - however, it does support: